 Africa mines have had a less than impressive reputation when dealing with sites’ safety and their workforce.
-Changing how African mines adopt safety initiatives is a global concern, requiring the investment of time and resources to ensure their workforce’s safety.
+Changing how African mines adopt safety initiatives is a global concern, requiring time and resources to ensure their workforce’s safety.

 Leading Mines Safety in Africa

 With the support of Glencore, Mopani aims to improve safety as well as enhance overall efficiency.
 A critical step to achieve this is improving emergency response procedures by using better technology and increasing skilled workforce.

 Located in Zambia, Mopani Copper Mines is an integrated copper operation on the Copperbelt.
 Based in Kitwe and Mufulira, the process includes six mine shaft complexes, two concentrator plants, a smelter and a refinery.

 Through enhanced safety standards and ongoing investment in the operations, Mopani is committed to transforming into a world-class mining company.
 One of the critical steps is to provide an ever-improving Emergency Response capability.

 Advancing the skills of the workforce through a dedicated training centre is a distinct feature of Mopani.
 Operational training was delivered by MineARC Systems Africa, covering the safe use of refuge chambers in a step by step overview.
 Also, an information video given to the company provides a brief introduction to refuge bays and its vital role in safety management and emergency planning.

 Adopting New Underground Technology to Enhance Safety Procedures